lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-3.rst

 **Data Release:** DP1

-**Last verified to run:** 2025-05-30
+**Last verified to run:** 2025-06-16

 **Learning objective:** This tutorial demonstrates how to join tables from a given catalog and retrieve results with ADQL.

-**LSST data products:** dp0.2 catalogs
+**LSST data products:** dp1 catalogs

-**Credit:** Originally developed by Greg Madejski and Melissa Graham.
+**Credit:** Originally developed by the Rubin Community Science Team.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the `Support Category <https://community.lsst.org/c/support/6>`_ of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.